Skip to content

 Bonneville Dam History

 Located 40 miles (64 km) outside of Portland on the Columbia River, the Bonneville Lock and Dam is a national historic site, and one of several dams on the river’s main stem along the Oregon and Washington border.
-The dam, which was built during the Roosevelt era and the Great Depression, flooded a historic Native American village and fishing site at Celilo Falls.
-Now owned by the U.S. Army Corps of Engineers, it is recognized as one of the world’s largest hydroelectric systems.
-With two powerhouses producing 5 billion kilowatts of electricity each year, the dam provides power for 80% of the Pacific Northwest region.
+The dam, which was built during the Roosevelt era and the Great Depression, flooded a historic Native American fishing site at Cascades Rapids.
+Now owned by the U.S. Army Corps of Engineers, it is recognized as one of the nation’s largest hydroelectric systems.
+How large?
+The dam generates enough clean, renewable energy to power nearly a million homes.

 People stand on a river bank observing water flowing over a large dam